CyberFlameGO/svnpython/Doc/library/struct.rst

    .. versionadded:: 2.2

-(3)
-   When attempting to pack a non-integer using any of the integer conversion codes, the non-integer's :meth:`__int__` method (if present) will be called to convert to an integer before packing.
-However, this behaviour is deprecated, and will raise :exc:`DeprecationWarning`.

-   .. versionchanged:: 2.7
-      Prior to version 2.7, not all integer conversion codes would use the :meth:`__int__` method to convert, and :exc:`DeprecationWarning` was raised only for float arguments.

 A format character may be preceded by an integral repeat count.
 For example, the format string ``'4h'`` means exactly the same as ``'hhhh'``.